gene890523/Correspondances/README.md

 # Correspondences
-Electronic music based on the poem Correspondences by Baudelaire
+Electronic music based on the poem Correspondences by Baudelaire.

+Open the program launch.maxpat first, and follow the instruction at the upper left cornor.
+If you fail to automatically launch files, please follow the launch process below

 Launch Process